oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/new-caledonia.md

 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Emmanuel MACRON (since 14 May 2017); represented by High Commissioner Louise LEFRANC (since 6 February 2023)
+- `國家元首`: President Emmanuel MACRON (since 14 May 2017); represented by High Commissioner Louise LEFRANC (since 6 February 2023)
-- `head of government`: President of the Government Louis MAPOU (since 22 July 2021)
+- `政府首腦`: President of the Government Louis MAPOU (since 22 July 2021)
-- `cabinet`: Cabinet elected from and by the Territorial Congress
+- `内閣`: Cabinet elected from and by the Territorial Congress
-- `elections/appointments`: French president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); high commissioner appointed by the French president on the advice of the French Ministry of Interior; president of New Caledonia elected by Territorial Congress for a 5-year term (no term limits); election last held on 8 July 2021 (next to be held in 2026)
+- `選舉/任命`: French president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); high commissioner appointed by the French president on the advice of the French Ministry of Interior; president of New Caledonia elected by Territorial Congress for a 5-year term (no term limits); election last held on 8 July 2021 (next to be held in 2026)
-- `election results`: *2021:* Louis MAPOU (PALIKA) elected president by Territorial Congress with 6 of 11 votes  *2019: *Thierry SANTA (The Republicans) elected president by Territorial Congress with 6 of 11 votes
+- `選舉結果`: *2021:* Louis MAPOU (PALIKA) elected president by Territorial Congress with 6 of 11 votes  *2019: *Thierry SANTA (The Republicans) elected president by Territorial Congress with 6 of 11 votes

 ### 立法部門
-- `description`: unicameral Territorial Congress or Congrès du Territoire (54 seats; members indirectly selected proportionally by the partisan makeup of the 3 Provincial Assemblies or Assemblés Provinciales; members of the 3 Provincial Assemblies directly elected by party-list proportional representation vote; members serve 5-year terms)
+- `描述`: unicameral Territorial Congress or Congrès du Territoire (54 seats; members indirectly selected proportionally by the partisan makeup of the 3 Provincial Assemblies or Assemblés Provinciales; members of the 3 Provincial Assemblies directly elected by party-list proportional representation vote; members serve 5-year terms)
-- `elections`: Territorial Congress - last held on 12 May 2019 (next to be held by 15 December 2024)French Senate - election last held on 24 September 2023 (next to be held on 30 September 2026)French National Assembly - election last held on 12 and 19 June 2022 (next to be held by June 2027)
+- `選舉`: Territorial Congress - last held on 12 May 2019 (next to be held by 15 December 2024)French Senate - election last held on 24 September 2023 (next to be held on 30 September 2026)French National Assembly - election last held on 12 and 19 June 2022 (next to be held by June 2027)
-- `election results`: Territorial Congress - percent of vote by party - NA; seats by party - Future With Confidence 18, UNI 9, UC 9, CE 7, FLNKS 6, Oceanic Awakening 3, PT 1, LKS 1 (Anti-Independence 28, Pro-Independence 26)  French Senate - percent of vote by party - NA; seats by party - UMP 2  French National Assembly - percent of vote by party - NA; seats by party - CE 2
+- `選舉結果`: Territorial Congress - percent of vote by party - NA; seats by party - Future With Confidence 18, UNI 9, UC 9, CE 7, FLNKS 6, Oceanic Awakening 3, PT 1, LKS 1 (Anti-Independence 28, Pro-Independence 26)  French Senate - percent of vote by party - NA; seats by party - UMP 2  French National Assembly - percent of vote by party - NA; seats by party - CE 2
 **note 1**:  the Customary Senate is the assembly of the various traditional councils of the Kanaks, the indigenous population; it rules on laws affecting Kanaks **note 2**:  New Caledonia indirectly elects 2 members to the French Senate and directly elects 2 members to the French National Assembly (see France entry for electoral details)

 ### 司法部門
-- `highest court(s)`: Court of Appeal in Noumea or Cour d'Appel; organized into civil, commercial, social, and pre-trial investigation chambers; court bench normally includes the court president and 2 counselors); Administrative Court (number of judges NA); note - final appeals beyond the Court of Appeal are referred to the Court of Cassation or Cour de Cassation (in Paris); final appeals beyond the Administrative Court are referred to the Administrative Court of Appeal (in Paris)
+- `最高法院`: Court of Appeal in Noumea or Cour d'Appel; organized into civil, commercial, social, and pre-trial investigation chambers; court bench normally includes the court president and 2 counselors); Administrative Court (number of judges NA); note - final appeals beyond the Court of Appeal are referred to the Court of Cassation or Cour de Cassation (in Paris); final appeals beyond the Administrative Court are referred to the Administrative Court of Appeal (in Paris)
-- `judge selection and term of office`: judge appointment and tenure based on France's judicial system
+- `法官遴選和任期`: judge appointment and tenure based on France's judicial system
-- `subordinate courts`: Courts of First Instance include: civil, juvenile, commercial, labor, police, criminal, assizes, and also a pre-trial investigation chamber; Joint Commerce Tribunal; administrative courts
+- `下級法院`: Courts of First Instance include: civil, juvenile, commercial, labor, police, criminal, assizes, and also a pre-trial investigation chamber; Joint Commerce Tribunal; administrative courts

 ### 政黨
 Caledonia Together or CE Caledonian Union or UC Future With Confidence or AEC Kanak Socialist Front for National Liberation or FLNKS (alliance includes PALIKA, UNI, UC, and UPM) Labor Party or PT National Union for Independence or UNI Oceanian Awakening Party of Kanak Liberation or PALIKA Socialist Kanak Liberation or LKS The Republicans (formerly The Rally or UMP)